ChiCubed/InformaticsNotes/chapter4.md

 ### Summary

-(Also known as Disjoint Set.)
+(Also known as a Disjoint Set data structure.)
 An efficient data structure for storing the connected components of a graph.
+Could also be considered an algorithm.

 ### Complexity